Voltage Regulators Selection Guide: Specs, Packages & Top Picks for Power Design

 | TI TPS7A47 | LDO | Adj | 1A | 1mA | VQFN-20 |

 The ADP151 has been a go-to for low-noise analog since 2010.
 The TPS54331 is everywhere in industrial designs — reliable, cheap, and you can find second-source equivalents.
+It's the first part we check stock on.

 Finding What's Actually In Stock